dekuNukem/duckyPad/duckyscript_info.md

 ### `REM` and `//`

-They are comments.
+Comments.
 Any line starting with them is ignored.

 ### `REM_BLOCK` and `END_REM`

-Block comment, everything inbetween is ignored.
+Comment block.
+Everything in-between is ignored.

 ### `DEFAULTDELAY`

-`DEFAULTDELAY` specifies how long (in milliseconds) to wait between **`each line of command`**.
+Specifies how long (in milliseconds) to wait between **`each line of command`**.

 If unspecified, `DEFAULTDELAY` is 18ms.